Quantize-Sample-and-Verify: LLM Acceleration via Adaptive Edge-Cloud Speculative Decoding: Quantize-Sample Speculative Decoding

 \subsection{Lattice-Based Quantization}

-While the validity property in Proposition \ref{proposition1} holds for any quantization scheme at any resolution, in this paper we adopt the quantization algorithm proposed in \cite{lattice_Ren}.
-This method compresses probability vectors more effectively than uniform quantization schemes \cite{uncertainty} by exploiting the sparse structure of language model outputs.
-The algorithm restricts probability vectors to a lattice $Q_{\ell}$ that forms a discrete subset of the $V$-dimensional probability simplex.
+In general, the validity property stated in Proposition \ref{proposition1} holds for any quantization scheme at any resolution.
+In this paper, we adopt a state-of-the-art quantization algorithm for probability vectors, namely lattice-based quantization \cite{lattice_Ren}.
+Note that the literature also reports quantization schemes that operate at the level of prompts \cite{jiao2024vector,hao2025quantized} or of the key-value cache \cite{he2024zipcache}.
+However, these methods are not applicable to the problem of quantizing probability distributions.

+Lattice-based quantization restricts probability vectors to a lattice $Q_{\ell}$ that forms a discrete subset of the $V$-dimensional probability simplex.
 Specifically, we choose a positive integer $\ell$ such that each probability $q_i$ in the vector can be expressed as a rational number with denominator $\ell$, i.e., $q_i = o_i/\ell$, where $o_i$ are non-negative integers summing to $\ell$.
 The set of all such quantized probability vectors of dimension $V$ is defined as which represents the allowable probabilities after quantization.

 To quantize an arbitrary probability distribution, the algorithm finds the nearest lattice point in $Q_{\ell}$ under a given distance metric.
 As discussed in \cite{Teku_perb}, this operation entails a complexity order of $\mathcal{O}(V\log(V))$, which is negligible compared to the generation cost of SLM.
 The index of this lattice point can then be encoded using bits, which is the number of bits needed to identify one point in the probability set $Q_{\ell}$\cite{lattice_Ren}.
 Accordingly, by fixing the integer $\ell^t$ at iteration $t$ one obtains the corresponding number of bits $b^t$ in (\ref{eq:ell}) with $b^t$ in lieu of $b$.